 What is inclusion-body myositis (IBM)?

 Another word for inflammatory myopathy is myositis.
-The myo root means muscle, and the itis root means inflammation; so a myositis is an inflammatory muscle disease.
+The “myo” root means muscle, and the “itis” root means inflammation; thus, a myositis is an inflammatory muscle disease.

 What are the symptoms of IBM?

 IBM causes progressive weakness of the muscles of the wrists and fingers, the muscles of the front of the thigh, and the muscles that lift the front of the foot.
-Unlike in other inflammatory myopathies, the heart and lungs are not affected in IBM.
 For more, see Signs and Symptoms.

 What causes IBM?

 The cause of inflammatory myopathies like IBM is unclear.
-For some reason, the body’s immune system turns against its own muscles and damages muscle tissue in an autoimmune process.
+The body’s immune system turns against its own muscles and damages muscle tissue in an autoimmune reaction.
 The cause of the muscle degeneration that occurs in IBM is unclear as well.